alexfernandez/alexfernandez.github.io/2017/origins-language.md

 We can choose any number from 10 to 20 or so, with the reasonable assurance that at some point in time humans could only profer that number of words.
-A value of 12 seems certainly achievable.
+A value of 12 seems certainly achievable, so we will use it as archetypical.
 We will use the symbol 𝛫 (math Kappa) to represent any single consonant.

 Using content words would have limited utterances greatly,